-Implementing partners are also tasked to conduct final evaluations at the end of their interventions.
-Summary reports at the level of the EUTF are prepared semi-annually, providing an overview of current achievements with regard to the EUTF Results Framework output indicators, KPIs, in all priority areas, aggregated from data received through action-level monitoring by implementing partners themselves.
+Summary results reports at the level of the EUTF are prepared semi-annually, providing an overview of current achievements with regard to the EUTF Results Framework output key performance indicators, KPIs, in all six priority areas, aggregated from data received through action-level monitoring provided by implementing partners, through the QINs.
+In this sense, QIN templates also allow for integration of a brief narrative update on the key aspects of implementation.
+This is particularly useful for one-year contracts which do not include interim/progress reports.

-In 2017, the EUTF M&E Framework was set up with the aim to enable assessment, across various levels, of the degree to which the Overall Objective of the Trust Fund has been achieved.
-The framework was established within the ENI technical assistance for M&E, to provide information on aggregated key results achieved with EUTF assistance.
+In 2017, the EUTF M&E Framework was set up with the aim of enabling assessment, across various levels, of the degree to which the overall objective and targeted results of the Trust Fund are being achieved.
+The framework was established to provide information on aggregated key results achieved with EUTF assistance.
 The main rationale is to strengthen the framework for ensuring effectiveness of EUTF financed actions, and to demonstrate to external stakeholders how the EU contributes to development progress in the countries and regions to which it provides development assistance.
 At the same time, the framework helps provide relevant information to inform internal management decisions.

 Despite the delay in the introduction of a comprehensive M&E system, at the time of this evaluation it appears that the pace in the management of the M&E activities has improved.
-A new Technical Assistance project has put in place the EUTF Strategy for Evaluation, EUTF ROM Handbook (EUTF-tailored Monitoring Reports and Monitoring Questions Reports), EUTF revised Results Framework, and the EUTF ROM six-monthly work-plan.
+A new Technical Assistance project has put in place the EUTF Strategy for Evaluation, EUTF ROM Handbook (EUTF-tailored Monitoring Reports and Monitoring Questions Reports), further revisions of the EUTF Results Framework, and the EUTF ROM six-monthly work-plan.
 It also conducts monitoring of projects according to the Results Oriented Monitoring (ROM) methodology.
-39 Thus far, five ROM Monitoring Reports and a Monitoring Questions Report have been conducted for the following interventions: AISPO, IOM, MoLEVSA, QUDRA Lebanon and QUDRA Turkey, AVSI, and at the time of finalisation of this evaluation report, ROMs for UNHCR Lebanon and GVC Lebanon are underway.
+Thus far, five ROM Monitoring Reports and 5 Monitoring Questions Report have been conducted for the following interventions: AISPO, IOM, MoLEVSA, QUDRA Lebanon and QUDRA Turkey, AVSI and, at the time of finalisation of this evaluation report, ROMs for UNHCR Lebanon and GVC Lebanon were underway.
 Moreover, two sectoral evaluations under higher education and livelihoods were under progress aiming to guide future rounds of programming to better respond to changing context and needs.

-Still, feedback from key informants members of the Trust Fund Board, suggest a general criticism for the lack of information on the progress and challenges of EUTF-funded projects.
-This may be due to unclear understanding of the M&E requirements that the EUTF Management team places on grantees, as well as changes introduced as the M&E system was put in place.
-A review of Board meeting documentation shows that while the technical assistance to support the EUTF on monitoring was welcomed by some, not all Trust Fund Board members were aware of this initiative.
-This despite that M&E plans have been presented at several meetings.
+Still, feedback from key informants who are members of the Trust Fund Board, suggest a general criticism for the lack of information on the progress and challenges of EUTF-funded projects.
+This may be due to unclear understanding of the M&E requirements that the EUTF Management team places on grantees, as well as changes introduced, and adaptation needed, as the M&E system was put in place.
+A review of Board meeting documentation shows that Board members were informed about the M&E processes.
+Nevertheless, interviews with some board members point that while the technical assistance to support the EUTF on monitoring was welcomed by some, not all Trust Fund Board members were aware of this initiative.
+This comes despite that M&E plans having been presented at several meetings.